pepijn-lens/toxicity/RQ2/README.md

 ## Summary of Actions & Findings

 ### 1. Data Generation
-We executed the explanation generation pipeline on the cloud VM, generating attention-based attributions for toxic completions from Gemma and Mistral models.
+We executed the explanation generation pipeline using Google Colab, generating attributions for toxic completions from Gemma, Mistral, and Llama 3 models.

-### 2. Llama 3 Compatibility Issue
+### 2. Llama 3 Compatibility Solution
-We encountered a runtime error with Llama 3 (`Error during attribution: unsupported operand type(s) for *: 'Tensor' and 'NoneType`) when using `inseq`.
+We encountered a runtime error with Llama 3 when using `inseq` (`Error during attribution: unsupported operand type(s) for *: 'Tensor' and 'NoneType'`).
 This is an issue with how `inseq` handles Llama 3's specific attention head configuration or rotary embeddings.

-We proceeded with Gemma and Mistral only.
+**Solution:** We implemented a separate notebook (`RQ2_Llama3_IG.ipynb`) using **Captum Integrated Gradients** instead.
+This method:
+- Attributes the log-probability of completion tokens back to input embeddings
+- Works directly with Hugging Face models without requiring `inseq`'s attention hooks
+- Produces compatible JSON output for downstream analysis

 ### 3. Lexical Analysis Methodology